junxit/us-congress-bills-114/metadata.md

 - 2015-07-21 — Placed on the Union Calendar, Calendar No. 160.
 - 2015-07-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-213.
 - 2015-07-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-213.
+- 2015-09-16 — Considered under suspension of the rules. (consideration: CR H5996-5997)
+- 2015-09-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1289.
+- 2015-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-16 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2015-09-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5996)
+- 2015-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5996)